-All coins, chips, tokens, gaming coupons, or tickets in the possession of a gaming patron who dies before such coins, chips, tokens, gaming coupons, or tickets are surrendered by such patron, shall be paid by the licensee by check drawn upon a bank, or other financial institution in Colorado, chartered by the State of Colorado or any other state or the United States Government, to the estate of the deceased patron unless the Licensee is directed otherwise pursuant to an appropriate judicial order.
+All coins, chips, tokens, gaming coupons, or hopper tickets in the possession of a gaming patron who dies before such coins, chips, tokens, gaming coupons, or hopper tickets are surrendered by such patron shall be paid by the licensee by check drawn upon a bank, or other financial institution in Colorado, chartered by the State of Colorado or any other state or the United States Government, to the Director within 48 hours of the patron's death.
+The Director shall pay the amount of the check to the estate of the deceased patron unless the Director is directed otherwise pursuant to an appropriate judicial order.
+If the deceased patron died intestate, the payment will be made in accordance with the laws of descent and distribution of intestate property of the jurisdiction of domicile of the deceased patron, unless the Director is directed otherwise pursuant to an appropriate judicial order.
+Upon payment as provided by this rule, the Division shall be discharged of any further liability.